payjoin/multiparty-protocol-docs/02_coalition_formation.md

 Note that Sybil resistance for flood protection is considered separate to Sybil resistance in the context of CoinJoin $n-1$ deanonymization attacks on CoinJoins.
 That assumed to be encoded of the cost function, and therefore out of scope for this protocol.

-To be accepted (and propagated through gossip) by a peer, any newly made proof associated with a coin must have a hash value (e.g. wtxid of the BIP 322 `to_sign` virtual transaction) numerically smaller all the other proofs already associated with that output which are known to the peer.
+To be accepted (and propagated through gossip) by a peer, any newly made proof associated with a coin must have a hash value (e.g. wtxid of the BIP 322 `to_sign` virtual transaction) numerically smaller than all the other proofs already associated with that output which are known to the peer.

 Because ownership proofs may be valid at disjoint time intervals, a peer should store up to $k$ proofs (in total, not per validity time interval) in its gossip set for each candidate UTXO, so long as the hashes of *all* of these are numerically smaller than $c_1 + 2^{(c_2 d k)}$, where $d$ is the total duration of all proofs, and $c_i$ are dynamically set policy values (similar to `minrelayfee`, based on local resource limits).